 Granite, marble, ceramic – the choices are numerous, but the end purpose is simple.
 We want something that looks nice, is durable, easy to keep clean and doesn’t cost as much as your first car.
 Tile can do all of this, and can be a great starter DIY project to boot.
 Smart choices in tile selection and installation options will give you a work surface that can handle just about anything.

 Author Kevin Stevens moved to Colorado from Michigan in 1991.
 He has been a woodworker for over 30 years, and has also worked as a biotechnology engineer.
 Kevin now runs a remodeling business where he practices green technology and sustainability.
-He is currently building an off-grid cabin in New Mexico.

-Photos by Kevin Stevens, KMS Woodworks.
+Photos by Kevin Stevens too.